ArtmeScienceLab/AnyFashionAttributeEditing/README.md

 ## How to Use
-- 【[**Obtain AFED**](https://drive.google.com/drive/)】 The AFED dataset consists of three sub-datasets, as illustrated in the Figure below.
-It includes 300,000 (a) solid-color women's clothing sketches (AFED-S-Color), 300,000 (b) printed men's clothing sketches (AFED-S-Print), and 230,000 (c) human fashion images (AFED-H-Product).
-For the AFED-S-Color and AFED-S-Print, the data were generated using a mature pipeline - [**AiDA**](https://www.aida.com.hk/) previously utilized to create full-body sketch images with fine-grained fashion attributes.
+-【[**Obtain AFED**](https://drive.google.com/drive/)】 The AFED dataset consists of three sub-datasets, as illustrated in the Figure below.
+It includes 300,000 (a) solid-colour women's clothing sketches (AFED-S-Colour), 300,000 (b) printed men's clothing sketches (AFED-S-Print), and 230,000 (c) human fashion images (AFED-H-Product).
+For the AFED-S-Colour and AFED-S-Print, the data were generated using a mature pipeline([**AiDA**])(https://www.aida.com.hk/) previously utilised to create full-body sketch images with fine-grained fashion attributes.
 Generating these sketches required approximately 250 hours on a single NVIDIA GeForce GTX 3090 GPU.

 <div align="center">
     <img src="./dataset.jpg" alt="Logo" width="100%">